awesome5team/General-Resources-Box/md/brand_graph.md

 There are some tips need to be noticed when format an API in Flask:

 - Flask API is decorated with @app.route.
 The `app` is the Flask application instance imported from entrance module ***brand_graph/server/\_\_init\_\_.py***.
-- As our web and server are hosted in different container, we must add corss_origin decorator.
+- As our web and server are hosted in different container, we must add @corss_origin decorator.
 - The data access process belong to model, so we abstract all the query process in model Brands.

 ##### <a name="database-query">Database Query</a>